LB101 for Solid Tumors

 The trial protocol does not specify if you need to stop taking your current medications.
 However, you cannot participate if you have taken immunosuppressive drugs within 7 days before starting the trial or if you have ongoing side effects from previous treatments.

-What safety data is available for LB101 treatment for solid tumors?
+What evidence suggests that LB101 might be an effective treatment for solid tumors?

 Adults (18+) with advanced solid tumors, including specific types of lung, head and neck, cervical, ovarian cancers.
 Must have tried checkpoint inhibitors previously or have no standard treatment options left.
 Participants need to be in relatively good health with a life expectancy of at least 12 weeks and weigh over 40 kg.
 They must agree to use two effective contraception methods if applicable and provide tissue samples.